-Williamsville Farmers Market, 8AM – 1PM, Spring St, Williamsville
+Williamsville Farmers Market, 8AM – 1PM, 5583 Main St, Williamsville

-The farmers market is moving to its new location at Amherst Town Hall on Main Street.
+This farmers market recently moved to Amherst Town Hall on Main Street.
 At the market, you’re met with live jazz or folk music, kids playing and families enjoying the sunny day under the green canopy of lush trees.
 Grab a freshly made donut at Duke’s Donuts and a coffee from Kornerstone Coffee and peruse the locally grown fruits and vegetables, locally made sausage, natural fed beef, local wine, fresh cut flowers, herbs, breads, pies and more.
 Spend the morning or the whole day by bringing a picnic lunch and chilling in nearby Glen Park.
-This site offers a playground for the kids, picnic tables and the sparkling waters of Ellicott Creek that surround the island
+This site offers a playground for the kids, picnic tables and the sparkling waters of Ellicott Creek that surround the island.

 Partake in the fresh local strawberries, asparagus, jams and crafts of nearly 30 local vendors at New York State’s only “Rails to Trails” farmers market.
 Keep an eye on the Clarence Hollow Farmers Market’s special events too, which promise fun for the whole family.

 Hamburg Farmers Market, 7:30AM – 1PM, Village of Hamburg Municipal Lot